Imagine 💡

 4. Fence

-Another example of a great framing element is fences.
+Another example of a great framing element is with fences.

 Fences can be easy framing devices while creating natural, strong lines and patterns.
 The linear structure of fences can guide your viewer’s eyes through the photo, adding a leading line while framing your subject.